tmecklem/realtime-web/slides/index.md

 1: Entire system updates to reflect inventory ups and downs
 2: User with item in cart has a visual timer to let them know they are on a time limit

-Next slide: (Katie) Why is this better?
+Next slide: Why is this better?

 -->

 ---
-### Why is this better?
-# Exposes the state of things to the user
+### Principle
+# Value and respect the user's agency

 <!--
-(Katie)

 Why is this better?
-While there is still a bit of a race condition in that someone's "Add to Cart" button is disabled when they may be moving their cursor to click it, they at least are not able to to move forward in that process under false pretenses.
-Think of it as two people reaching for the same item on a shelf at the store.
-And the other person grabs it before you can get to it.
-While that may be awkward or frustrating and even rude, you at least know immediately that you can't get the thing that you were reaching for, so you go look for something else.
+While there is still a bit of a race condition in that someone's "Add to Cart" button is disabled when they may be moving their cursor to click it, they at least are not able to to move forward in that process under a mistaken belief that they have ahold of that item.
+We haven't added insult to injury by misleading _and_ disappointing them.

-We're mimicking reality in this situation and letting users know the information as we know it so that they are aware of what they're actually able to do in the system.
-And we're not allowing them to move forward in the process under false pretenses.
-So they know when an item is "claimed" by another customer.
 And that other customer knows that they have a set amount of time to decide before they no longer have "dibs" on that item.
-So, it's really important in these types of situations, to make sure you are exposing the state of an item to the user, so that they know what they are able to do with it.
+So, it's really important in these types of situations, to make sure you are exposing the state of the system to the user as changes happen, so that they are able to make intelligent decisions with information.

-We haven't given them a dead end
+We want to value and respect the user's agency

-Next slide: (Katie) Alright, we've talked about systems that manage resources...
+Next slide: Alright, we've talked about systems that manage resources...

 -->